Data Centers in Charleston

 Natural Disaster Risk

-Charleston has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 30.93 as of September 2025.
-The area is well-insulated from major catastrophic events like hurricanes and earthquakes that affect other regions.
+Charleston has a Moderate natural disaster risk profile with a National Risk Index score of 30.93, as of September 2025.
+The location avoids the primary threats like major earthquakes, coastal flooding, and tornadoes that affect other regions.

 - Riverine Flooding